 That’s understandable.
-Public relations companies differ in a thousand ways, it seems.
+Public relations and marketing companies differ in a thousand ways, it seems.
 For one, they use different business models – some charge monthly retainer fees while others are pay for performance, meaning you pay only for a quantifiable result.
 They charge for services differently.
 They also have a whole range of specialties, from crisis communications to public affairs to research and analysis.
 How can you possibly determine which is the right firm for you and your needs?

 I shared some practical tips for doing just that in my book, Celebritize Yourself: The Three Step Method to Increase Your Visibility and Explode Your Business.
 I know how helpful hiring a PR firm can be in getting publicity, but it’s also an investment, so it’s important to be an informed shopper.

 If you’re considering hiring a PR firm for the first time, or you’ve hired one in the past and were unhappy with the experience, these tips should help.

 - Find a firm that has successfully dealt with clients in your industry.
 That firm will understand your industry’s idiosyncrasies, its jargon, and what it views as newsworthy.
 It won’t be trying to learn about your industry on your dollar, and it will already have relationships with relevant publications, blogs, and TV and radio shows.
 If you’re an author, whether or not you’re using your book as a marketing tool, find a firm that also specializes in book promotion.